© 2007 Lawrence Tuczynski

 September 20, 2007 courtesy of Robert Storch

-(Updated August 10, 2008)
+(2nd Update January 22, 2012)(Updated August 10, 2008)

 This rare CD features the best tracks from a series of horror/detective films that was released in Japan during the 1970's.
 I have not seen these movies but they revolve around a central character, private detective Kosuke Kindaichi and the mysteries he solves.
-The front of the booklet shows five album covers - the larger one is the original 1977 LP this CD is reissued from, and the smaller original soundtrack covers are from the following films: THE DEVIL'S BOUNCING BALL SONG (1977), THE DEVIL'S ISLAND (1977), THE HOUSE OF HANGING (1979) and QUEEN BEE (1978).
-This CD also contains music from three additional films, even though their album covers are not featured on the front of the booklet - THE INUGAMI FAMILY (1976), VILLAGE OF EIGHT GRAVESTONES (1977) and THE MURDER CASE IN THE STRONGHOLD (1975).
+The front of the booklet shows five album covers - the larger one is the original 1977 LP this CD is reissued from, and the smaller original soundtrack covers are from the following films: THE DEVIL'S BOUNCING BALL SONG (1977), PRISON GATE ISLAND (1977), THE HOUSE OF HANGING ON HOSPITAL HILL (1979) and QUEEN BEE (1978).
+This CD also contains music from three additional films, even though their album covers are not featured on the front of the booklet - THE INUGAMI FAMILY (1976), VILLAGE OF 8 GRAVESTONES (1977) and MURDER CASE IN THE MANSION (1975).
 Except for "Village" and "Murder Case", all of these films were released by Toho Studios, and the first of these Toho films, THE INUGAMI FAMILY, featured an effective score by Yuji Ono.
 The other Toho sequels were not scored by Ono, but surprisingly they manage to retain the same musical atmosphere and style as the initial film.
 Three of the sequels were scored by Shinichi Tanabe which helps lend some musical continuity to the series, and as a result, all of the tracks on this CD sound very much at home together.

 When I initially listened to this CD I was pleasantly surprised - the music on this release is thoroughly enjoyable as a stand alone listen and does not sound like typical horror music.
 Overall, I would say that most of this music has an almost European feel to it, sounding very contemporary for the mid-to-late 70's, with some tracks even having a late 60's vibe to them.
-Almost every theme is very catchy - Track 1 kicks off the disc with the main title from the second Toho sequel (composed by Shinichi Tanabe) and is probably my favorite track…it's very memorable, uplifting, and is really an excellent stand alone listen.
+Almost every theme is very catchy - Track 1 kicks off the disc with the main title from PRISON GATE ISLAND and is probably my favorite track…it's very memorable, uplifting, and is really an excellent stand alone listen.
 Track 2 is another winner from this film as it features a rather soothing and haunting female vocal chorus throughout, and the result is really outstanding.
-Track 7 is the main title from THE INUGAMI FAMILY and is a fantastic theme, setting the standard musically for the series.
-Track 8 is an interesting one indeed...basically a takeoff on Pink Floyd's "Shine On You Crazy Diamond", even mimicking David Gilmour's guitar playing throughout the track.
+Track 7 is the main title from THE INUGAMI FAMILY and is a fantastic theme, setting the standard musically for the entire series.
+Track 8 is an interesting one...basically a takeoff on Pink Floyd's "Shine On You Crazy Diamond", even mimicking David Gilmour's guitar playing throughout the track.
 Track 9 seems to be the only theme from "Murder Case" on this CD and is very catchy as well.
-Track 17 is the main title from the fourth Toho sequel and is another winner from Shinichi Tanabe.
-The two tracks from "Village" are also excellent and the full soundtrack is worth seeking out (originally released on SLCS-5077 and reviewed elsewhere in this site).
-From what I can tell, tracks 5-8 are faithful re-recordings and are not taken from the original soundtracks (perhaps due to license issues), but they sound extremely close to the originals.
+Track 17 is the main title from THE HOUSE OF HANGING ON HOSPITAL HILL and is perhaps my second favorite theme from Shinichi Tanabe.
+The two tracks from "Village" are also excellent and the full soundtrack is highly recommended (originally released on SLCS-5077 and reviewed elsewhere in this site).
+From what I can tell, tracks 5-9 are faithful re-recordings and are not taken from the original soundtracks (perhaps due to license issues), but they sound extremely close to the originals and are exclusive to the Fiendish Investigation release, as far as I know.
 All the other music on this CD seems to be taken from the actual soundtracks.

 FIENDISH INVESTIGATION ~ THE WORLD OF MYSTERY MOVIES